 But no matter how much prettier Apple’s new map was compared to what it replaced, it couldn’t erase the fact that its content was orders of magnitude worse and comically inaccurate.

 David Pogue of The New York Times likened Apple’s new Maps app to a $1,500 professional coffee maker that had had moldy beans poured into it, calling it “the most embarrassing, least usable piece of software Apple has ever unleashed”.
 Wired, meanwhile, crowned it 2012’s biggest tech fail.

 Whereas Bing had regressed the map’s usability, Apple had regressed the map’s accuracy.
 And users were furious.

-So when Bing and Apple suddenly flipped the switch, their customers felt as if a rug had been pulled from underneath them.
-And a firestorm ensued.
-Things eventually got so bad that Apple’s CEO was forced to write a public apology, recommending competing mapping products.
+So when Bing and Apple suddenly flipped the switch, their users felt as if a rug had been pulled from underneath them—and a firestorm ensued.
+Things eventually got so bad for Apple that it was forced to issue a public apology, recommending competing mapping products.